intempt/intempt-intemptjs/README.md

 Properties are grouped into two collections:

 fixed — Properties that are (relatively) stable, related to the visit or the visitor.
-This includes things like operating system, browser, and geolocaiton.
+This includes things like operating system, browser, and geolocation.

 timeseries — Properties that are specific to a particular interaction.
 This includes element-specific details, time stamps, and anything recorded as part of custom events.